Get insider access

 Multi-Room

 The Sonos S2 app is a handy tool, especially if you want to control the speaker from your phone or another mobile device.
 It lets you perform lots of different functions, like Trueplay tuning or adjusting the bass and treble.
 Advanced Tuning with Trueplay is only available with iOS devices, while Android users are limited to Quick Tuning.
-If you like to listen at lower volumes, you can check out the Loudness tool.
-Your ear can struggle to pick up certain frequencies, like the bass, when the volume is low, and this feature is designed to compensate for that by boosting those same frequencies.
-You can also connect the speaker with other compatible Sonos devices through the app.
+You can also check out the Loudness tool if you like to listen at lower volumes.
+Your ear can struggle to pick up bass range frequencies when the volume is low; this feature is designed to compensate for that by boosting these frequencies.
+You can also connect the speaker with other compatible Sonos devices through the app and set up a stereo pair with them for a more immersive sound.
 For a full tour, you can check out our video here.

 Connectivity